 Shane Davies was order to pay a £160 fine and Daniel Davies fined £87.

-They were sentenced at Brighton Magistrates' Court on Monday after pleading guilty to public order offences at an earlier hearing.'Not tolerated'
+They were sentenced at Brighton Magistrates' Court on Monday after pleading guilty to public order offences at an earlier hearing.

 Derbyshire Constabulary said this was the first time Rams fans had been given football banning orders over homophobic abuse.

 PC Allan Guy added: "Homophobic abuse won't be tolerated.

 "This type of behaviour is unacceptable and using it in a football stadium is no different.

 "Hopefully this will serve as a reminder to supporters that action will be taken against anyone causing offence by using this type of language."